Where Did I Leave My Glasses? Open-Vocabulary Semantic Exploration in Real-World Semi-Static Environments: Methodology

 To this end we want to mimic the priority map $f_{\mathrm{task}}(\vec{x} \mathop{|} \gls{obj_lib}_t , \gls{query})$ with the robot's infinite-time trajectory $\vec{x}_{[0,\infty)}$.
-While this control problem naturally suggests an ergodic control approach \cite{bensoussan_bellman_1992, low_drozbot_2022}, we adopt a sampling-based strategy that enables global path planning, which mitigates the problem of local minima.
+While this control problem naturally suggests an ergodic control approach \cite{ low_drozbot_2022}, we adopt a sampling-based strategy that enables global path planning, which mitigates the problem of local minima.
+We navigate to new target waypoints $\vec{w}^* \in \mathbb{R}^2$ until the task~$\gls{query}$ is complete or updated.
+Navigation is done by planning a collision-free path with $A^*$ and tracking it via \ac{mpc}.